Neuroendocrine Cancer Nutrition Series Part 4 – Amines: Food for Thought?

 Nutrition is an important subject for many cancers, but it can be particularly important for many Neuroendocrine Cancer patients.

-When I started writing my nutrition series (I listed the other parts below), I said that my intention is not to tell you what to eat, even though that might be a challenge for many, and this theme continues.
+When I started writing my nutrition series (listed below), I said that my intention is not to tell you what to eat, even though that might be a challenge for many, and this theme continues.
 The issue with Nutrition and Diet, in general, is that it’s very individual and what works for one may not work for another.
+Often the the best diet for you is the one that works for you.

 Article Scope

-But clearly if you suddenly develop food allergy issues as part of your NET journey, then it may be that NET issues are having some effect.
-And it’s not just a pre-diagnostic or diagnostic phase, it’s something that may be caused by treatment beyond your diagnosis.
+But clearly if you suddenly develop food allergy issues as part of your NET journey, then it may be that NET issues are having some effect or just exacerbating a previous mild effect which you may have just been putting up with or managing.
+And it’s not just a pre-diagnostic or diagnostic phase, it’s something that may be caused by ongoing or new treatments and other changes beyond your diagnosis.

 Amine Primer